tidymodels/tidymodels.org/learn/models/bootstrap-metrics/index.html.md

 delivery_test  <- testing(delivery_split)
 delivery_val   <- validation(delivery_split)

-# Create an object that makes a validation set "look like resampling"
+# Create an object that bundle training and validation set as a resample object
-# to tidymodels:
 delivery_rs    <- validation_set(delivery_split)
 ```
 :::

 ## Tuning a Model

 To demonstrate, we'll use a multivariate adaptive regression spline ([MARS](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C7&q=%22multivariate+adaptive+regression+splines%22&btnG=)) model produced by the earth package.
 The original analysis of these data shows some significant interactions between predictors, so we will specify a model that can estimate them using the argument `prod_degree = 2`.
 Let's create a model specification that tunes the number of terms to retain:

 ::: {.cell layout-align="center"}